Victoria University of Wellington Foundation Trustees' Scholarship

 Scholarship specific documentation

-- A reference from your School
+- A reference from your School - to be requested via the online application.

 Selection will be made by the Victoria University of Wellington Foundation Board of Trustees (or nominated subcommittee).
 Preference will be given to students who, because of financial hardship, may not otherwise be able to undertake a University degree.